otonashixav/try-nano/index.md

 ### Wallets

 You need a wallet to use Nano.
+Here are some simple ones.

 | Natrium |  Nault  |
 | :-----: | :-----: |